top of page

 Viewed as Overly Negative or Pessimistic

-Your tendency to overgeneralize can make you appear overly negative or pessimistic to friends and colleagues.
+Your tendency to overgeneralize can make you appear overly negative or pessimistic to friends, colleagues, and even clients.
 If you consistently react to setbacks with sweeping negative statements, others might find it challenging to support or understand you.
-Phrases like "I always mess things up" or "Nothing ever goes right for me" can wear down the patience and empathy of those around you.
+Phrases like “I always mess things up” or “Nothing ever goes right for me” can wear down the patience and empathy of those around you and often blend with labeling and mislabeling yourself as a failure or hopeless case.

 Impact on Relationships and Teamwork